Business Plan Income Statement: Everything You Need to Know

 This figure represents total earnings of the business before paying income taxes.

 This item represents the amount of income tax paid or owed to the federal, state, and local governments.
 Some companies allocate an estimated amount of taxes they expect to pay in the future.

 This is the net profit of the business remaining after paying income taxes.
 This is the bottom line figure that tells at a glance whether a company is making profits or incurring losses.

 If you need help with business plan income statement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.